Jaymon/pout/README.md

 # Pout

-A collection of handy functions for printing out variables and debugging code.
+A collection of handy functions for printing out variables and debugging Python code.

-`print()` was too hard to read, `pprint` wasn't much better.
-I was also getting sick of typing: `print "var = ", var`.
+[print](https://docs.python.org/3/library/functions.html#print) didn't give enough information while debugging, [pprint](https://docs.python.org/3/library/pprint.html) wasn't much better.
+I was also getting sick of typing things like: `print("var = ", var)`.

-This tries to print out variables with their name, and for good measure, it also prints where the `pout` function was called from so you can easily find it and delete it when you're done debugging.
+Pout tries to print out variables with their name, and for good measure, it also prints where the `pout` function was called so you can easily find it and delete it when you're done debugging.

+I use pout extensively in basically every python project I work on.

 ## Methods